mvg9999/mvg9999.github.io/_posts/2025-01-06-what-makes-a-good-pitch.md

 date: 2025-01-06
 ---

----
-## Some notes on what a good pitch looks like

-You're asking investors to bet that you will return the fund.
-To be a fund returner, you need to be able to hit $100M ARR and provide liquidity within the fund vintage window.
-So the basic questions your pitch should answer are:
-1. What is the problem your customers have?
-How do you know and how painful is it?
-2. What is your product, and how do you solve the problem?
-3. How much are the customers willing to pay for the solution?
-4. How hard is it to get a new customer, and how many possible realistic customers are there?
-5. How sticky are the customers?
-6. Where is the risk you are taking on? ("what is the bet?")
-7. Why are you the team to do this?

-Point #6 is perhaps the most unintuitive / the thing people talk about the least.
-VCs aren't looking for a fully de-risked business.
-They expect most of their bets to fail.
-What they are looking for is whether or not the risk/reward tradeoff is worth it -- so your job is to show them exactly that.

-You should be able to state most of these things very simply.
-If you find yourself having to use superfluous language, oftentimes it means your answer isn't crisp enough (maybe because you don't know the answer!).

-Index towards showing data and stating facts, rather than trying to persuade through narrative.
-The best fundraiser I ever met just shows investors his Quickbooks export.

----
 ## Question List
 [TODO: ASK NISHANT IF HE IS OK WITH ME JACKING HIS LIST OF Qs]